-- appointing a Designated Teacher to promote the educational achievement of children who are Looked-After (in care) and to work closely with the virtual school head to discuss how pupil premium plus additional funding can support the progress of these children - ensuring that staff working with Looked-After Children have information appropriate to their role regarding, for example, the child's care arrangements, legal status and contact with birth parents - making sure all staff and volunteers are aware of and committed to the safeguarding policy and child protection procedures and also understand their individual responsibility to take action - ensuring that all those named above (ie DSLs and Deputy DSLs; Designated Teacher; Headteacher, all staff and regular volunteers) have training appropriate to their roles as set out in statutory guidance or recommended by the Dorset Safeguarding Children Board - identifying any concerns early and providing appropriate help to prevent them from escalating, including working with parents/carers and other agencies as appropriate, for example through the work of year group Pastoral Leads and ELSA. - sharing information about child safeguarding concerns with agencies who need to know, and involving children and their parents/carers appropriately - acknowledging and actively promoting that multi-agency working is the best way to promote the welfare of children and protect them from harm - taking the right action, in accordance with Dorset Safeguarding Children Board inter-agency safeguarding procedures, if a child discloses or there are indicators of abuse - keeping clear, accurate and contemporaneous safeguarding and child protection records - recruiting staff and volunteers (including host families) safely, ensuring all necessary checks are made in accordance with statutory guidance and legal requirements and also making sure that at least one appointment panel member has undertaken safer recruitment training - providing effective management for staff through induction, support and regular update training appropriate to role - adopting a code of conduct for all staff and volunteers which includes acceptable use of technologies, staff/pupil relationships and communications including the use of social media - ensuring our online safety process includes appropriate filters and monitoring systems - ensuring staff and volunteers understand about 'whistle blowing' and how to escalate concerns about pupils or staff if they think the right action has not been taken to safeguard children - promoting a culture in which staff feeling able to report to senior leaders what they consider to be unacceptable behaviour or breaches of the school Code of Conduct by their colleagues, having faith that they will be listened to and appropriate action taken - dealing appropriately with any allegations/concerns about the behaviour of staff or volunteers in accordance with the process set out in statutory guidance
+- appointing a Designated Teacher to promote the educational achievement of children who are Looked-After (in care) and to work closely with the virtual school head to discuss how pupil premium plus additional funding can support the progress of these children - ensuring that staff working with Looked-After Children have information appropriate to their role regarding, for example, the child's care arrangements, legal status and contact with birth parents and will also have the responsibility for promoting the educational achievement of children who have left care. - making sure all staff and volunteers are aware of and committed to the safeguarding policy and child protection procedures and also understand their individual responsibility to take action - ensuring that all those named above (i.e. DSLs and Deputy DSLs; Designated Teacher; Headteacher, all staff and regular volunteers) have training appropriate to their roles as set out in statutory guidance or recommended by the Dorset Safeguarding Children Board - identifying any concerns early and providing appropriate help to prevent them from escalating, including working with parents/carers and other agencies as appropriate, for example through the work of year group Pastoral Leads and ELSA. - sharing information about child safeguarding concerns with agencies who need to know, and involving children and their parents/carers appropriately - acknowledging and actively promoting that multi-agency working is the best way to promote the welfare of children and protect them from harm - taking the right action, in accordance with LSCB inter-agency safeguarding procedures, if a child discloses or there are indicators of abuse - keeping clear, accurate and contemporaneous safeguarding and child protection records - recruiting staff and volunteers (including host families) safely, ensuring all necessary checks are made in accordance with statutory guidance and legal requirements and also making sure that at least one appointment panel member has undertaken safer recruitment training - providing effective management for staff through induction, support and regular update training appropriate to role - adopting a code of conduct for all staff and volunteers which includes acceptable use of technologies, staff/pupil relationships and communications including the use of social media - ensuring our online safety process includes appropriate filters and monitoring systems - ensuring staff and volunteers understand about 'whistle blowing' and ensuring staff know how to escalate concerns about pupils or staff if they think the right action has not been taken to safeguard children - promoting a culture in which staff feel able to report to senior leaders with what they consider to be unacceptable behaviour or breaches of the school Code of Conduct by their colleagues, having faith that they will be listened to and appropriate action taken - dealing appropriately with any allegations/concerns about the behaviour of staff or volunteers in accordance with the process set out in statutory quidance